-Contact Role Organisation Patricia Darbyshire Team Manager, Safeguarding Wigan Council Reuben Furlong Assistant Director Safeguarding Adults Wigan Borough Clinical Commissioning Group Linda Salt Head of Safeguarding Wrightington, Wigan and Leigh NHS Foundation Trust Jayne Hopewell Strategic Lead for Safeguarding Bridgewater Community Healthcare NHS Foundation Trust Jackie Hodgkinson Adult Safeguarding Lead North West Borough Healthcare NHS Foundation Trust Steve Keeley Superintendent Greater Manchester Police
+Contact Role Organisation Patricia Darbyshire Team Manager, Safeguarding Wigan Council Reuben Furlong Assistant Director Safeguarding Adults Wigan Borough Clinical Commissioning Group Linda Salt Head of Safeguarding Wrightington, Wigan and Leigh NHS Foundation Trust Jayne Hopewell Strategic Lead for Safeguarding Bridgewater Community Healthcare NHS Foundation Trust Jackie Hodgkinson Adult Safeguarding Lead North West Borough Healthcare NHS Foundation Trus Steve Keeley Superintendent Greater Manchester Police

-- Disclosure and Barring Service 0300 0200 190 customerservices@dbs.gsi.gov.uk Procedures for National Safeguarding Lead / on-call Managers in relation to disclosures or causes for concern for The college students. - 32.
-Where a child or adult at risk is in serious danger contact the emergency services via 999 immediately to seek urgent assistance.
+Disclosure and Barring Service - 0300 0200 190 - customerservices@dbs.gsi.gov.uk Procedures for National Safeguarding Lead / on-call Managers in relation to disclosures or causes for concern for college students.

+32. Who to contact when you have re a child or adult at risk

+Where the child or adult is in immediate danger contact the emergency services via 999 immediately to seek urgent assistance.

-Under 18:
+For a Child Under the age of 18:

-On receiving report of disclosure or other cause for child welfare concern -
+On receiving report of disclosure or other cause for child welfare concern, you should:

-Alert a social work practitioner in the appropriate Local Authority Safeguarding Team and seek further advice if required.
-Alerts should be made immediately where the concern is about physical or sexual abuse, immediate danger to the victim or another or has been reported to the police.

-Other matters should be reported within 24 hours.
+- Alert a social work practitioner in the appropriate Local Authority Safeguarding Team and seek further advice if required. - Alerts should be made immediately where the concern is about physical or sexual abuse, immediate danger to the victim or another or has been reported to the police - Other matters should be reported within 24 hours.

-If the appropriate Local Authority Safeguarding service is Wigan:
+The Local Authority Safeguarding service is Wigan:

-Referrals and concerns should be made to:

-Wigan Council have established a Multi-Agency Safeguarding Hub (MASH) for Help and Protection of Children

-The school can contact the MASH for help and protection of Children with any concerns about children and young people who may need help and protection.
+Referrals and concerns should be made to Wigan Council who have established a Multi-Agency Safeguarding Hub (MASH) for Help and Protection of Children The college can contact the MASH for help and protection of Children with any concerns about children and young people who may need help and protection.
 MASH will provide help and protection for Children who will receive a range of support, this will involve advice and guidance including signposting to services, early help enquiries, assessment, and support from Start Well or Children's Social Care.